The purpose of clinical/field experiences at the University of Memphis is to allow

 Ready2Teach year-long residency.

-- At the graduate level field experience hours total at least 60 prior to student teaching.
+- At the graduate level field experience hours total at least 60 prior to clinical teaching.

 More may be required for specific graduate programs as indicated on the advising sheet.